bootstrap-vue/bootstrap-vue/src/components/form-file/README.md

 ## Single file (default)

 On single file mode, when no file is selected or user cancels Browse dialog, `v-model` is `null` indicating no file selected.
-When a file is selected the return value will be a javascript [`File`](https://developer.mozilla.org/en/docs/Web/API/File) object instance.
+When a file is selected the return value will be a JavaScript [`File`](https://developer.mozilla.org/en/docs/Web/API/File) object instance.

 ## Multiple files

 Multiple file uploading is supported by adding `multiple` prop to component.
 In this case `v-model` is _always_ an `Array`.
 When no files are selected, an empty array will be returned.
-When a file or files are selected the return value will be an array of javascript [`File`](https://developer.mozilla.org/en/docs/Web/API/File) object instances.
+When a file or files are selected the return value will be an array of JavaScript [`File`](https://developer.mozilla.org/en/docs/Web/API/File) object instances.

 ## Directory mode